cfpgomes/embedding/log/LOG.md

 For `N=32` and `N=64`, as expected from theory, the epsilon indicator is lower when the budget is or is close to `B=0.5`, since this value has the highest number of admissible solutions.

-Behavior for `N=16` is hard to grasp.
-I believe that `N=16` is a too small problem to get any significant benefit from changing parameters.

-Nonetheless, budget fraction is still a parameter that is particular to each practitioner.
+Behavior for all `N` values is hard to grasp.
+Nonetheless, budget fraction is a parameter that is particular to each practitioner.

 ## Scenario B3 - Shots